ezequielgarcia/skopeo-rpm/SOURCES/containers-storage.conf.5.md

      remap-group = "containers"

 **root-auto-userns-user**=""
   Root-auto-userns-user is a user name which can be used to look up one or more UID/GID ranges in the /etc/subuid and /etc/subgid file.
-These ranges will be partioned to containers configured to create automatically a user namespace.
+These ranges will be partitioned to containers configured to create automatically a user namespace.
 Containers configured to automatically create a user namespace can still overlap with containers having an explicit mapping set.
 This setting is ignored when running as rootless.

 **auto-userns-min-size**=1024
   Auto-userns-min-size is the minimum size for a user namespace created automatically.